colejarczyk/doc/api/level.rst

 Level API
 =========

-These endpoints will allow you to see the list of levels taken in the Open Loyalty.
+These endpoints will allow you to see the list of levels taken in Open Loyalty.

 Get the complete list of levels
 -------------------------------

-To retrieve a paginated list of levels you need to call the ``/api/level`` endpoint with the ``GET`` method.
+To retrieve a paginated list of levels, you need to call the ``/api/level`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^